-“What if I could not only get you elected, but have you Attorney General within 5 years.
+“What if I could not only get you elected, but make you Attorney General within five years.
 Who knows after that?”

-“You are telling me a fairly tale.
+“You are telling me a fairy tale.
 I stopped believing in those a long time ago.”

 “Wait until you see what I have been working on in my lab.
 It is the answers that I have been looking for.
 It is the answer that you have been looking for.
 It is the answer that America has been looking for.”

 Yohan woke up wet.
 He woke up slowly.
 The suite was bright with sunlight.
 He was on the floor.
 Yohan’s vision was still hazy.
 His thoughts were muddled.
 He was in his hotel suite, wasn’t he?
-Looking around suspiciously he pondered his present state.
+Looking around suspiciously, he pondered his present state.
 What had happened last night?
-He had played poker and then. . .
-Something. . .
+He had played poker and then. . . something. . .
 Sam?
 Why was he wet?
 Why was he sticky?
 Yohan stumbled into the bathroom, fumbling to remove his sticky wet clothing.
 In the bathroom under the buzzing fluorescent lights Yohan first saw the blood caked onto his shirt and dried to his skin.
 There seemed to be a lot of it.
 Whose was it?
 Was it his?
 What happened to him?
-His heart was quickening the panic rising, but his head was still a thick fog of headache.
-He stripped away his bloodied clothing, soaking a hand towel in the sink and using it to scrub away the blood that had dried to his skin.
+His heart was quickening, the panic rising, but his head was still a thick fog of headache.
+He stripped away his bloodied clothing, stepped into the shower and used a hand towel to scrub away the blood that had dried to his skin.

 Feeling slightly human again, Yohan, now naked and clean, walked to the bedroom to get some clothes.
 The cold air raised goose pimples on his arms.
 The room was dim with the blackout curtains closed tightly.
 With the door to the bedroom open, the bright light from the main room’s wide open windows cast a bright triangle of light into the room that seemed to point directly towards a deep maroon circle of matted carpet partially concealed behind the king sized bed that dominated the room.
 Worry rose again in Yohan, but he walked into the room brushing the light switch as he did so.
 As he crossed around to the far side of the room, his vision adjusted to the light and focused on the pale and still body of Sam.
 The air escaped his body in a rush as he crumpled to the floor in sorrow, frustration, and despair.